-Feature learning has another title “representation learning”.
-It is a collection of practices that permits a system to automatically determine the representations desirable for feature detection or classification from raw data.
+Feature learning also is called “representation learning” is a collection of practices that permits a system to automatically determine the representations desirable for feature detection or classification from raw data.

 Gradient boosting is a machine learning procedure meant for regression and cataloging complications.
 It creates an estimation model in the form of collaborative weak prediction representations.
 Mostly like decision trees.

-Inceptionism is a conception technique to understand the concept of neural networks.
-The network is fed an image, and it must then detect the fed image, and later the feature in the image will be amplified.
+Inceptionism is a creative technique to understand the concept of neural networks.
+The network is fed as an image, and it must then detect the fed image, and later the feature in the image will be amplified.

-Machine Learning is the science of assisting computers to gain acquaintance and behave like human beings.
+Machine Learning is the process of assisting computers to gain acquaintance and behave like human beings.
 The learning usually improves in an involuntary manner over time.
-The nourishment of machines is through data and information, observations and real-world interactions.
+The support for machines to learn is through data and information, observations and real-world interactions.

 METEOR is an involuntary assessment metric for machine translation.
 The purpose of METEOR is to alleviate apparent feebleness in BLEU (Bilingual Evaluation Understudy).
 METEOR ranks the machine translation hypotheses by lining them up to orientation translations, just like how BLEU organizes.

-A multilayer perceptron (MLP) is a feedforward artificial neural network that produces a definite cluster of output through a set of inputs.
-An MLP is categorized into multiple layers of input nodes that are bound together and led through a graph among the input and output layers.
-MLP uses backpropagation to train networks.
-It is a part of deep learning technique.
+A multilayer perceptron (MLP) is a feedforward artificial neural network that produces a definite cluster of output from a given set of inputs.
+An MLP is categorized into multiple layers of input nodes.
+They are bound together and led through a graph of input and output layers.
+MLP uses backpropagation to train networks and a sub category of deep learning technique.

 Image Source: ouhk.edu.hk

-A neural network is a sequence of algorithms that try to recognize fundamental associations in datasets.
-The techniques that are in use impersonate human brain operation.
+A neural network is a sequence of algorithms that recognize the fundamental associations in datasets.
+This technique impersonates human brain operation.
 Neural networks can adapt to changing input, so the network produces the best possible result without the need of redesigning the output criteria.

 Reinforcement learning is the process of making appropriate arrangements for given circumstance to capitalize on the returns.
 These algorithms do not avail obvious goals; as a substitute, they are obligatory to learn optimum goals by trial and error.

-Random initialization is the practice of through which random numbers adjust weights of the machine learning prototype.
-This is the process of to break the symmetry, in a way preventing all the weights of machine learning model from being uniform and deliver improved accuracy.
+Random initialization is the practice where weights are initialized nearing zero, however it is random.
+This process breaks the symmetry, in a way preventing all the weights of machine learning model from being uniform and thus delivers better accuracy.

 Similarity learning is the concept of machine learning that focusses on learning the similarities and differences between two objects.
 It finds its place in parts of machine learning where there are no constraints on the number of classes for objects to fit in.
-Face verification is one of the instances for similarity learning.
+Face verification is one of the examples of similarity learning.

-Machine learning algorithms are categorized into supervised or unsupervised learning.
+Machine learning algorithms are categorized into supervised and unsupervised learning.
 Supervised algorithms necessitate human intervention to designate the input and the relevant output.
-Further, feedback must be fed with regards to the precision of the estimates during training.
-After the training, the algorithm will apply the learnings on its own to the fresh data.
+Further, feedback must be fed to obtain precise estimates during training.
+After the training, the algorithm will apply the learning on its own to novice data.

 Support Vector Machines

-A Support Vector Machine (SVM) is part of the supervised machine learning algorithm used in both classification and regression.
-The primary motive of SVM is to find a hyperplane that ideally splits dataset into two modules, as shown in the image below.
+A Support Vector Machine (SVM) is part of the supervised machine learning algorithm.
+It is seen in both classification and regression.
+SVM is to primarily find a hyperplane that ideally splits the dataset into two modules, as shown in the image below.